Neil Rutherford: Family life

 Commander Rutherford retired from the navy 5 January 1959.
 He was son of Neil Perry Rutherford and after his father's death, Neil ran A. Rutherford and Co, until 1960s.
 By April 1975, he was working as a gardener/handyman at the Red Gables Hotel, Penmaenmawr, North Wales.
 Rutherford was married on 7 August 1948 to Joan Margery Colville-Hyde; they divorced 2 May 1972.

-Death
+Killings and suicide

 Rutherford killed four people at the Red Gables Hotel in Penmaenmawr, Wales, on 24 September 1976, set fire to the hotel and then committed suicide.
-Killed by gunshot wounds were the hotel owner, Linda Simcox (52); Simcox's daughter, Lorna (24) and her husband, Alistair McIntyre (34); and a former merchant seaman who had become an antique dealer and resident of Baton Rouge, Louisiana, Johnny Gore Green (55).
+Killed by gunshot wounds were the hotel owner, Linda Simcox (59); Simcox's daughter, Lorna (24) and her husband, Alistair McIntyre (33); and a former merchant seaman who had become an antique dealer and resident of Baton Rouge, Louisiana, Johnny Gore Green (55).
 The hotel was ablaze when the police arrived.
-An inquest a month later found that Rutherford had been the gardener and handyman at the hotel and concluded that the murders were made in a jealous rage after Rutherford's toward Linda Simcox who "did not reciprocate these feelings."
+An inquest a month later found that Rutherford had been the gardener and handyman at the hotel and concluded that the murders were made in a jealous rage after Rutherford made overtures toward Linda Simcox who "did not reciprocate these feelings".